Baron Zemo: Film

-A variation of Baron Zemo appears in the anime film Avengers Confidential: Black Widow & Punisher, voiced by Eric Bauza.
+Baron Helmut Zemo appears in Avengers Confidential: Black Widow & Punisher, voiced by Eric Bauza.

 Marvel Cinematic Universe

-Daniel Brühl portrays a modified version of Helmut Zemo in the live-action Marvel Cinematic Universe.
-The character first appeared in the 2016 film Captain America: Civil War and returned in the Disney+ series The Falcon and the Winter Soldier.
+Daniel Brühl portrays a modified version of Helmut Zemo in media set in the Marvel Cinematic Universe (MCU).
+He first appeared in the film Captain America: Civil War and returned in the Disney+ series The Falcon and the Winter Soldier.

 Video games

 Baron Zemo appears as a boss in the following video games: